Protect critical areas that can serve as reliable sources of seed for replenishment and preservation of ecological function. ref

 - Nursery and breeding grounds of fish and other marine organisms: These areas can be vital sources of larvae for other areas.
 Protection of important sources of reproduction (e.g., nurseries and breeding grounds), and protection of areas that will receive recruits and be future sources of spawning potential, are important targets for self-sustaining MPAs.
 Source areas functioning as a refuge from fishing for individuals of certain species lead to an increase in the number of larger, older individuals who carry a more important role for reproduction in the community, and can also potentially act as sources of propagules for other areas

 - Developmental and feeding habitats and other key habitats at certain life stages for species: Marine species use different habitats at different life stages.
-Developmental and feeding areas play an important role in ecosystem functions and require consideration in an MPA design
+Developmental and feeding areas should be considered in MPA design as they play an important role in maintaining ecosystem processes.

 - Migration corridors: Many large marine animals (such as whales, predatory fishes, turtles) follow specific routes when they migrate (for feeding, nesting, birthing, or breeding) from one area to another.
 These migration corridors are important to include in MPAs when possible

 - Habitats for rare or threatened species (e.g. turtle nesting areas): These are particularly at risk and inclusion of these sites within the network can help ensure all examples of biodiversity and processes of the ecosystem are protected